persidastricl/persidastricl/README.md

 ```

 #### map and mapv

-    `map` has been re-defined to take any sequential data structure and lazily 'map' over it applying a fn. `mapv` eagerly does the same returning a persistent vector.
+    These essentially work as they do in clojure. `map` has been re-defined to take any sequential data structure and lazily 'map' over it applying a fn. `mapv` eagerly does the same returning a persistent vector.

 ```common-lisp
 (map #'identity "test")